-In some American fast-food restaurants (i.e. McDonald’s) you must pay for ketchup as well.
-Be aware that the menus at most fast-food restaurants in Germany are not exactly the same.
-You may also notice that a sandwich that you recognize from back home may taste a little different or it could be smaller.
+You must also pay for ketchup in some American fast-food restaurants (i.e., McDonald’s).
+Be aware that the menus at most fast-food restaurants in Germany are not the same.
+You may also notice that a sandwich you recognize from home may taste slightly different or be more minor.

-When you enter a restaurant you will not be seated, just walk right in and pick the table of your choice!– the tip should be much smaller than you would give in the States (this is because the waiters/waitresses get paid more than in the states).
+When you enter a restaurant, you will not be seated; walk right in and pick the table of your choice!- the tip should be much smaller than you would give in the States (this is because the waiters/waitresses get paid more than in the States).

-A tip of two or three EUR would be considered a good tip for very good service.
+A tip of two or three EUR would be suitable for excellent service.

 German Grocery Stores

-If you shop for groceries in Germany you will notice the supermarkets have all of their large rolling carts outside in a designated area and they are locked to one another.
-In order to utilize a cart, you must place one EUR in the cart itself, you will see the slot on the handle.
+If you shop for groceries in Germany, you will notice the supermarkets have all their large rolling carts outside in a designated area and are locked to one another.
+For utilizing a coach, you must place one EUR in the cart itself; you will see the slot on the handle.

-Upon leaving the grocery store you latch the cart back to the other carts and pull the device out where you placed the coin, now you can retrieve your coin.
+Upon leaving the grocery store, you latch the cart back to the other coaches and pull the device out where you placed the coin; now, you can retrieve your cash.

-When you have all of the groceries you want, proceed to the check-out counter.
-You will have to purchase plastic bags to put the groceries in or you can take one in yourself.
-If you decide to purchase one they are usually visible at the counter and normally only cost a few cents.
+Proceed to the check-out counter when you have all the groceries you want.
+You must purchase plastic bags to put the groceries in or take one yourself.
+If you decide to buy one, they are usually visible at the counter and typically only cost a few cents.

 See Related: Best Restaurants in Berlin